 Who Can File and What the Petition Must Include

-Any person interested in the welfare of an alleged incapacitated person can file a petition for guardianship.
-The petition must include specific information: the petitioner's interest, the person's name and address, the proposed guardian, any existing conservator, the nearest known relative, a general statement of property, and the reason guardianship is necessary.
+The petition must cover key details.
+These include the petitioner's interest, the person's name and address, and the proposed guardian.
+It must also list any existing conservator, the nearest known relative, a general statement of property, and the reason guardianship is needed.

 The alleged incapacitated person or any person interested in that person's affairs or welfare may petition for the appointment of a guardian or for any other appropriate protective order.